 What: Provide an opportunity for parents to experience a typical preschool day.

-Setting up: Decorations.
+Setting up: Display decorations.

 Keep decorations simple.
 Although you want to create a fun and inviting atmosphere, you do not want to take away from the actual classroom.
 Have a welcoming table in the lobby or as soon as you walk into the class, if space allows.
 Have a few balloons and blank nametags for everyone to fill out and wear, including you!